 Let’s get started on our slow cooker meatloaf.
 Start by cooking the onions over medium low heat.
 You don’t want to brown them, just get them nice and soft.
 Add salt and pepper.
 I don’t measure the pepper, I just keep cranking the peppermill until it looks good.

 Stir in chicken broth, tomato paste, and soy sauce.
 You aren’t going to taste the soy sauce, it just beefs up the flavor of the meat.

 In a large bowl, combine ground beef, onion mixture, egg, bread crumbs, and parsley.
 Use a fork to gently mix the ingredients.
 You don’t want to overwork the mixture.
 If you keep stirring, the meat will continue to break down and the meatloaf mixture will be very dense.

 Now the meatloaf mixture is ready to go.

 Let’s prepare the slow cooker.
 Lay out three large sheets of foil, overlapping each other.
 Line the slow cooker and fold down the sides.
 These will be handles so you can lift the meatloaf out later for slicing.

 Lightly shape meat mixture into a loaf.
 Pour ketchup over the top.

 Here is my new slow cooker in action.
-I inserted the probe and programmed the slow cooker to cook on high until the thermometer reaches 160 degrees.
+I inserted the probe and programmed the slow cooker to cook on low until the thermometer reaches 160 degrees.
 I cannot wait to use this to cook a whole chicken!
 It’s perfect, no guessing if the meat is done.